AJAX in Asp.net [AJAX Quick Overview]

 <asp:ContentPlaceHolder ID=”head” runat=”server”>

-After adding master page now we need to add one web page that is inherited by Site1.master page.
-So create new Web Form using Master Page click OK and select your master page, and copy paste following code to your web page let’s say AJAXExample.aspx page.
+After adding the master page now we need to add one web page that is inherited by Site1.master page.
+So create a new Web Form using Master Page click OK and select your master page, and copy-paste the following code to your web page let’s say AJAXExample.aspx page.

 CodeBehind=”AJAXExample.aspx.cs” Inherits=”AJAXExample.AJAXExample” %>

 <asp:Content ID=”Content2″ ContentPlaceHolderID=”ContentPlaceHolder1″ runat=”server”>

 <h5>Type your name in textbox and click on submit button</h5>

 ** Note that whole webpage will not refresh or reload